College Code: EC

 CEC 794: Graduate Internship.
 0-3 credits.

 Students with an Internship/Externship/Co-Op opportunity gain practical experience engaging in an experiential learning opportunity.
 Credited sections: students, under the direction of a faculty member, the student will prepare and submit a deliverable defined by the faculty member for a grade.Offered by Engineering & Computing.
-May be repeated within the degree for a maximum 6 credits.
+May be repeated within the term for a maximum 6 credits.

 Recommended Prerequisite: Completion of at least 18 credit hours.